 Tools I use to make this recipe easy:

 Years ago I gave this coffeecake as a Christmas gift.
 You can gift the dry ingredients, packaged according to the recipe, in a fun way to make it easier for friends and family to whip up a batch of coffeecake.
-Get the free printable to make this pumpkin coffeecake as a gift here.

 Having the right kitchen tools can really make your time in the kitchen more enjoyable.
 Over time, I’ve honed my collection so that they are perfect for my needs.
 Here are the tools that I like to use in this recipe.